 Our team has developed an integrated curriculum approach, which allows separate curriculum areas to be integrated in a meaningful way and develops student choice and ownership through activities that are tailored to their interests.
 You can learn more about our balanced curriculum here.

 We offer immersion learning for French and English.
 This means that we teach through the language, rather than teaching about the language.
 This means that rather than attending a language class, we do maths, science, geography, drama and music etc. in both languages.
-The key to immersion learning – rather than poring over textbooks and memorizing vocabulary words – is being in an environment where you are exposed to the new language in everyday scenarios.
+The key to immersion learning – rather than poring over textbooks and memorising vocabulary words – is being in an environment where you are exposed to the new language in everyday scenarios.
 The language therefore is not just cerebral, but becomes embodied.

 There are several benefits to learning a language through immersion.
 When you learn a new language, you can interact with native speakers and constantly develop proficiency by adding new vocabulary and contexts to your understanding.
 With immersion, you have access to an authentic version of the language, because you’re exposed to native speakers and different contexts.
 It’s a great way to learn because it allows you to truly experience almost all aspects of life in the language you’re learning.
 Immersion helps your brain function like that of a native speaker.
 Studies show that immersion can help language learners develop the brain patterns of a native speaker.
 Studies and experience has proven that immersion learning leads to fast acquisition of a language than traditional “lesson” style language classes.